 Medellín, Colombia’s second largest city, used to be known for its drug trade and astronomical murder rate.
 No more.
-It has renounced its title as ‘Most Violent City in the World’ and is now one of the world’s holiday hot spots and in 2018 is listed in the top 10 of the best places to visit.
+It has renounced its title as ‘Most Violent City in the World’ and is now one of the world’s holiday hot spots and in 2018 was listed in the top 10 of the best places to visit.

 I love to travel and experience different cultures and as an avid gardener look for places where I can indulge in my passion for plants.
 If you share my enthusiasm you won’t be disappointed with a trip to Medellín in Colombia during August to see La Feria de las Flores – a flower parade unlike any other in the world.